vergoh/vnstat/README.md

 # What / Why

-This is the development branch for vnStat 2.0 that uses an sqlite database for storing data instead of an C structure dump in a file.
-A new database format is needed for enabling longer duration statistics with user configurable durations.
+This is the development branch for vnStat 2.0 that uses a sqlite database for storing data instead of a C structure dump in a file.
+A better database format is needed for enabling longer duration statistics with user configurable durations.
+Everything is stored using UTC dates which should help with possible timezone and daylight saving time related issues.
 Yearly and 5 minute resolution statistics are also planned.

 # Status